Bill Buckner's 1986 World Series error: Vin Scully

 After the top of the tenth, NBC began setting up in the visiting clubhouse for what they believed was the inevitable postgame victory celebration by the Boston Red Sox.
 The Commissioner's Trophy had been brought into the Red Sox clubhouse along with several bottles of champagne, and Bob Costas was to preside over the presentation.
 However, after Bob Stanley's wild pitch in the bottom of the tenth, everything was quickly struck and removed from the room before the Red Sox returned.
 Costas later recalled the removal of all the equipment for the postgame celebration as being "like a scene change in a Broadway musical.
 In, out, gone, not a trace."
+Before the wild pitch, Costas had asked NBC Sports producer Michael Weisman in his ear what to do if the Mets tied the game, to which Weisman had replied, "Get your ass out of there as fast as you possibly can."
+However, Costas remained in the clubhouse with a skeletal crew until Buckner's error ended the game.